There are many reasons you might want to use a VPN, but the main ones usually revolve around security and privacy.

 Virtual Private Networks are one of the best technologies for achieving part-anonymity, securing your online activity, privacy, and security on the internet.

 However, paying for them is far from being anonymous.
-All types of traditional payment methods are highly linked to your identity.
+All types of traditional payment methods are highly linked to your identity (such as your bank accounts and even email address), putting your privacy at risk.

-VPN.ac is the standout VPN service for crypto payments because they offer more options than most.
-They do however have fewer locations than other services, so it pays to check that they're suitable for your needs.
+VPN.ac is the standout Bitcoin VPN service for crypto payments because they offer more options than most.
+They do however, have fewer locations than other services, so it pays to check that they're suitable for your needs, you can do so on the website.

 If you need more locations, then NordVPN makes a good alternative, but you'll be limited to fewer crypto choices.